mirucon/coldbox-addon/readme.md

 ### Features

 * **AMP Pages** - The fastest HTML format - AMP.
 The plugin is the easiest way to use AMP pages unless any setting or coding.
+Of course, you can use Google Analytics, Adsense etc. in AMP pages, so that you won't loose any opportunities.

 * **Share Buttons** - You want your website to be shared by someone?
 The plugin efficiently increases the social engagement by showing social buttons.

-  * *Require the [SNS Count Cache](https://wordpress.org/plugins/sns-count-cache/) plugin to use share buttons.*
+  * *[SNS Count Cache](https://wordpress.org/plugins/sns-count-cache/) plugin is required to use share buttons.*

+* **Open Graph tags** - The most important thing to get engagements on the social networks, including Twitter and Facebook!
+This is the simplest way to add Open Graph tags for the Coldbox users.

+* **Other meta tags** - Not only open graph tags, it supports even more meta features, like Google Analytics, and other SEO-related tags!
+The way, you can simply

+* (Coming soon) **Google AdSense** -

 ## Installation Instructions